 In a nutshell, science confirms the experience of millions of practitioners: meditation will keep you healthy, help prevent multiple diseases, make you happier, and improve your performance in basically any task, physical or mental.

 However, in order to experience most of these benefits you need to practice meditation consistently (daily).
 If you need help creating the habit, checkout this post, and also my beginner’s 5-week meditation course.

-For any reason if that button doesn’t work, send an email to [email protected].
-That will subscribe you to our weekly newsletter and get you the PDF.
-If you are already part of my mailing list, don’t worry, only one instance of your email will be kept (no duplicate messages will ever be sent).
+Here is the PDF I promised you:[If you are already part of my mailing list, don’t worry, only one instance of your email will be kept.
+No duplicate messages will ever be sent].

 If you got some value from this article, please leave a comment so I know I’m on the right track with this blog.